PhilipDaniels/rsforcs/site/content/linq/aggregate.md

 [rev](https://doc.rust-lang.org/core/iter/trait.Iterator.html#method.rev).

 Rust's fold is the exact equivalent of the second `Aggregate` overload.
 Let's show that first.
-The classic examples is to implement `sum` in terms of `fold`, but since that is the demo in the official Rust documentation, let's try something a little more elaborate (but still easy):
+The classic example is to implement `sum` in terms of `fold`, but since that is the demo in the official Rust documentation, let's try something a little more elaborate (but still easy):

 ```rs